The acorn (in Danish “agern”) is the fruit of the Danish national tree, the oak. Also, it connects us to the place we

 “Mighty oaks from little acorns grow,” reads the Vanderbilt family motto.
 Great things can come from small beginnings.
 Our approach to food and people is that we love to see things grow.

 Our 110-seat space, designed by Christina Meyer Bengtsson and partner Ulrik Nordentoft, is tucked away in what used to be a hairdressing salon and in the old days, the former men’s waiting room of Grand Central Terminal.
-The new interiors incorporate elements of a Nordic design esthetic, with a mix of organic shapes and natural elements from sleek, curved mid-century furniture to mosaic tile work and natural wood elements in warm, earthy colours.
+The new interiors incorporate elements of a Nordic design esthetic, with a mix of organic shapes and natural elements from sleek, curved mid-century furniture to mosaic tile work and natural wood elements in warm, earthy colors.

-We offer two tasting menus, one that is vegetable driven, in addition to a selection of a la carte items, all of which is available whether seated at the bar or around the open kitchen.
+We offer an a la carte menu, a tasting menu, and casual bar snacks, all of which are available whether seated at the bar or around the open kitchen.

 Agern is open for dinner six nights a week; and lunch every weekday.

 Our beverage program is focused on American wine, beer, and spirits, with an emphasis on sustainable and low-intervention producers.